-Anderson University is accredited by the Higher Learning Commission; website address hlcommission.org; phone (312) 263-0456.
-The School of Theology and Christian Ministry also is accredited by the Commission on Accrediting Theological Schools, 10 Summit Park Drive, Pittsburgh, PA 15275-1103; phone (412) 788-6505.
-The Falls School of Business is accredited by the Accreditation Council Business Schools and Programs.
+Anderson University is accredited by the Higher Learning Commission; hlcommission.org; phone (312) 263-0456.
+The Falls School of Business is accredited by the Accreditation Council Business Schools and Programs (ACBSP).
+The School of Music is accredited by the National Association of Schools of Music (NASM).
+The Seminary, within the School of Theology and Christian Ministry, is accredited by the Association of Theological Schools (ATS), 10 Summit Park Dr., Pittsburgh, PA 15275; phone (412) 788-6505.